Overview

 Operational Simplicity

-Cloud drive sync clients are already widely deployed in enterprise environments and are typically managed centrally through administrative consoles.
+Cloud drive sync clients are typically already deployed and managed via centralized admin consoles.

 Reduced Endpoint Complexity